 If you want the entire rundown of golf GPS’s to choose from, here are our in-depth reviews and top picks for 2021.
 Plus, we’ll also help you with a few GPS watch recommendations too.

 The Garmin Approach G10 is a top choice for “best golf GPS” as it’s sleek, compact, and provides everything for your next shot.
 This insanely small, pocket-sized device that will fit conveniently on your belt, bag, or even in your pocket.

 The G10 is one of the best golf GPS units on the market.
 With all these features for such a low price, it’s no surprise that it’s been so well-received by the everyday golfer.

 Features of the Garmin Approach G10

-- Compact Design – It’s so small you won’t even realize it’s on your belt or in your pocket.
-Even though it is one of the smallest on this list, it has a display size of 0.9” x 0.9” (23 x 23 mm).
+- Compact Design: It’s so small you won’t even realize it’s on your belt or in your pocket.
+Even though it is one of the smallest on this list, it still has a relatively large display size of 0.9” x 0.9” (23 x 23 mm).

-- Green View – Even though it’s a smaller display, it will still tell you the shape of the green and you have the ability to adjust for manual pin placement as well.
+- Green View: Even though it’s a smaller display, it will still tell you the shape of the green to make sure you know where to aim at your approach.
+And you also have the ability to adjust for manual pin placement as well.

 2. Bushnell Phantom Golf GPS

 While Garmin seems to have cornered the golf GPS market, there are still a few relevant competitor devices as well.
 The Bushnell Phantom golf GPS device is nearly identical to the Garmin G10 with a few key differences.